17 Simple HTML Code Examples You Can Learn in 10 Minutes

 Your second paragraph.

-You can also use CSS styles in your paragraph tags, like this:
+You can also use CSS styles in your paragraph tags, like this one which changes the text size:

 <p style="font-size: 120%;">20% larger text</p>